Instructor of Chamber Music

 Master’s degree in violin and musicology from Indiana University

-Gesa Kordes, violinist, performs with numerous chamber ensembles and Baroque Orchestras on both sides of the Atlantic, including the Washington Bach Consort, Ensemble Musical Offering, Opera Lafayette, Ensemble Tra i Tempi, Harmonie Universelle, Churpfälzische Hofcapelle Mainz, and Rheinisches Barockorchester Bonn, as well as the Indianapolis and Atlanta Baroque Orchestras.
-She has toured as soloist and chamber musician in the U.S., Central America, Europe, and Israel, and has recorded for NPR, harmonia mundi, FONO, Dorian, and Naxos.
+Gesa Kordes performs with numerous chamber ensembles and Baroque orchestras on both sides of the Atlantic, including Music City Baroque, Muses’ Delight, Opera Lafayette, Ensemble Tra i Tempi, Harmonie Universelle, Churpfälzische Hofcapelle Mainz, and Rheinisches Barockorchester Bonn, as well as the Atlanta Baroque Orchestra.
+She has toured as soloist and chamber musician in the U.S., Central America, Europe, and Israel and has recorded for NPR, harmonia mundi, FONO, Centaur, Dorian, and Naxos.
 Since 1998, Ms. Kordes has been increasingly in demand as an ensemble director of chamber groups and Baroque and Classical orchestras in the U.S. and Europe, most recently at the Victoria Bach Festival in Victoria, TX, Troisdorf Barock in Troisdorf, Germany, and the Staunton Music Festival in Staunton, VA.